Mhdfadi/Security-notes/README.md

 Cheatsheat notes from my prep , each note is short, practical and written the i want it to read and revice -not a copy of documentation, my own working understanding.

+opening it through remnote , you also able to get the flashcards